Passing the 7.5h long MCAT with flying colors is far from easy.

 2. Some of the instructors may lack the proper experience and go off-topic

-Most of the Princeton Review’s instructors are knowledgeable, helpful and have been working with students for many years.
-But some of them tend to go off topic and then are unable to finish the class on time.
+Most of the Princeton Review’s instructors are knowledgeable, and helpful and have been working with students for many years.
+But some of them tend to go off-topic and then are unable to finish the class on time.
 This might be a bit frustrating, but there’s always the human factor involved and some teachers are simply better than others.

 3. You’ll have to meet certain criteria to be eligible for the 510+ guarantee